CT Guidance Not Reported Separately with Simulation

 Since the development of the simulation codes, there have been significant changes in the process of care for physician and other qualified health care professionals, as well as the nature of the equipment utilized.
 For example, fluoroscopic simulators have largely been replaced with dedicated CT scanners and related work stations.
 As a result, CPT code 77014 is now included in the simulation codes.
 At the time of simulation, CPT code 77014 may not be reported by the provider in either the freestanding or the hospital setting.

-In 2014, CPT 77295 has been reassigned and is now grouped under Medical Radiation Physics, Dosimetry, Treatment Devices and Special Services rather than simulations.
+CPT code 77295 has been reassigned and is now grouped under Medical Radiation Physics, Dosimetry, Treatment Devices and Special Services rather than simulations.
 Nevertheless, this same rule of not reporting CPT code 77014 when reporting CPT code 77295 also applies.

-The inclusion of CT guidance within the simulation service is documented in the definition of simulation which was added to the 2014 CPT book.
-The definition states, "Simulation is the process of defining relevant normal and abnormal target anatomy, and acquiring the images and data necessary to develop the optimal radiation treatment process for the patient."
+The inclusion of CT guidance within the simulation service is documented in the definition of simulation: "Simulation is the process of defining relevant normal and abnormal target anatomy, and acquiring the images and data necessary to develop the optimal radiation treatment process for the patient."